East Lancs Nordic: Denmark

 The body was also sold outside of the UK, predominantly to operators in Denmark.
-Arriva Denmark took delivery of fourteen examples - at the time, their only double-deckers - for operations in and around Copenhagen under contract to HT (now HUR); some of these were later converted into open-top vehicles, while one has been destroyed by fire.
-Additionally, City Trafik of Copenhagen took delivery of 22 Nordics.

-Sri Lanka

-A total of 19 Nordics were delivered to operators in Sri Lanka, operating under contract to STLB.
+22 East Lancs Nordic bodied Volvo B7Ls were delivered to City-Trafik between 2000 and 2001, with an additional 14 delivered to Arriva Danmark over the same period.
+All would be withdrawn from service by 2018, with many being converted to open-toppers and exported worldwide for use as sightseeing buses; the final Nordic left in original condition was purchased from Movia by the Skjoldenæsholm Tram Museum and restored to original livery.

 Elsewhere

-Thirteen of the former Arriva Denmark examples and fifteen of the Sri Lankan vehicles were later purchased by bus dealer Ensignbus and sold on to the Big Bus Company, who relocated the vehicles to their sightseeing operations in Sydney and Washington D.C.
+Seven of the former Arriva Denmark Noridcs were purchased by bus dealer Ensignbus after their withdrawal and, following conversion to open-top format, were sold on to open-top sightseeing operator Big Bus Company use on tourist sightseeing services in Washington, D.C., while others were also retained in Denmark for use on local sightseeing services.

 Myllennium Nordic

 The East Lancs Myllennium Nordic is a type of low-floor double-decker bus body built by East Lancashire Coachbuilders.
-It is built on tri-axle double-decker Volvo B9TL chassis, with a length of 12 metres and a seating capacity of 102 passengers.
+It was built on tri-axle double-decker Volvo B9TL chassis, with a length of 12 metres and a seating capacity of 102 passengers.
 The Myllennium Nordic body design is based on an elongated version of the East Lancs Myllennium Vyking body, with the name "Nordic" being derived from the chassis being built by a company from Sweden.
 The Myllennium Nordic was introduced in 2005 as the replacement for the East Lancs Nordic; following poor sales, the Myllennium Nordic was later replaced by the introduction of a tri-axle variant of the Olympus.

-Operations

-United Kingdom

 Weavaway Travel of Newbury were the largest customer for the Myllennium Nordic, taking delivery of the first six examples to be built in April and May 2005.
 Further examples were later purchased Roadliner of Poole and Provence Private Hire of St Albans.

-Although they did not purchase any Myllennium Nordics from new, Sanders Coaches of North Norfolk now operate the majority of Myllennium Nordics built for the UK, having acquired them second-hand with Lucketts Travel of Fareham operates two under its 'Mortons' livery after buying them from Sanders Coaches.
+Although they did not purchase any Myllennium Nordics from new, Sanders Coaches of North Norfolk for a while operated the majority of Myllennium Nordics built for the UK, having acquired them second-hand.
+Lucketts Travel of Fareham now operates the majority in its 'Mortons' livery, including two bought from Sanders Coaches.

-Sri Lanka

-Six Myllennium Nordics were exported for operations in Sri Lanka under contract to STLB.
-A seventh Myllennium Nordic caught fire prior to being exported in 2010 and was scrapped.